-Digital information technology is changing almost all aspects of our society.
+Digital information technology is changing almost all aspects of our society rapidly.
 Big Data and Artificial Intelligence affect our daily life ever more thoroughly.
-How do we turn the digital society into a better one than the analogue society?
+How does our society handle big data sets that have become available?
+And for instance the ethical and privacy issues they create ?
 Tilburg University conducts research into the opportunities and threats.

 Data Science Center Tilburg

 Data Science Center Tilburg (DSC/t) brings together Tilburg University’s scientific expertise in economics, management, law, social sciences, behavioral sciences and the humanities to develop and apply data science.More information

 Want to stay informed about this topic and other scientific developments at Tilburg University?
 Sign up for our press releases and choose the topics you find interesting.